 Use Google Maps

 I use Google Maps for two things when I’m planning a road trip.
 (1) You can just look at cities, landmarks, and attractions on the map.
-(2) You can use it to find out an estimated drive time and distance between cities…even multiple cities across your whole trip.
+(2) You can use it to find out estimated drive time and distance between cities…even multiple cities across your whole trip.
 Below is a screenshot of the route I was playing around with.
 It’s easy to add and subtract cities by hitting the plus sign next to where it says “Add destination” and you can put as many stops as you need.
-You even have a drop down option to set it up to avoid highways, tolls, and/or ferries.
-You are give a total drive time if you were just going to go straight through, but you can click for more information to get drive time and distance between each plotted city.
+You even have a drop-down option to set it up to avoid highways, tolls, and/or ferries.
+You are given a total drive time if you were just going to go straight through, but you can click for more information to get drive time and distance between each plotted city.

 Where to Stay on Road Trips

 Finding Places to Crash on a Budget

 Friends and Family